samsonjs/lake/Readme.md

     $ make && ./lake

 That will drop you at a repl.
-There are booleans, symbols, integers, strings, lists, dotted lists (pairs), lambdas, and a few special forms.
+There are booleans, symbols, integers, strings, lists, dotted lists (pairs), lambdas, special forms, and a few primitive functions.

     > #t
     #t